nargin/42-KFS/README.md

 </p>

 A minimal x86 operating system kernel written in Zig, designed for learning and educational purposes.
+This kernel fully complies with the 42 School KFS_1 (Kernel from Scratch) project requirements.
 The kernel features a multi-screen interface, keyboard input, scrollable logs, and VGA text-mode display.

 ## Table of Contents